 Macbeth Lesson Plans, Teaching Guidelines, and Supplements

-NEXUS SUPPLEMENTS can be accessed under the LESSON PLANS menu.
-Both the FREE supplements and the FOR-A-FEE supplements include lesson plans.
-NOTE: NEXUS supplements and magazines are protected by U.S. Copyright and cannot be photocopied or downloaded.
+NEXUS Supplements can be accessed under the SUPPLEMENTS menu.
+NOTE: NEXUS supplements and magazines are protected by U.S. Copyright and cannot be photocopied, photographed or downloaded.

 n the Medieval Armor Supplementary lesson students examine the type of armor Macbeth and MacDuff would have worn, and they learn about the evolution of armor through the centuries.